 Gaming On OLED

 From a gaming point of view, this thing is an absolute beast.
-Over the last few weeks, I’ve played games like Warzone, Saints Row, and I’ve even completed the new The Last Of Us remake. so plenty of time to test it out, and see how it performs.
-It supports everything that you need, including 4k vrr and 120hz, so it’s perfect for the PlayStation 5 and the Xbox series x.
+Over the last few weeks, I’ve played games like Warzone and Saints Row, and I’ve even completed the new The Last of Us remake. so there is plenty of time to test it out and see how it performs.
+It supports everything that you need, including 4K VR and 120Hz, so it’s perfect for the PlayStation 5 and the Xbox Series X.